This page introduces you to the VRayMtl, which is the major building block for most shading networks in V-Ray.

 Dispersion – Enables the calculation of true light wavelength dispersion.

 Dispersion Abbe – Allows the user to increase or decrease the dispersion effect.
 Lowering it widens the dispersion and vice versa.
+See the Dispersion Abbe example below for illustration.

 Bump and Normal Mapping